LexieData/LexieData.GitHub.io/sports_project.md

 Question three wanted me to show the total points scored by each team and how much each player on that team scored.
 I answered this by using a stacked bar chart:
 <img src="images/Tableau Stacked Bar Chart.png"/> <br>

 In this chart you can see each team name on the y axis representing each bar as a whole and the different colored segments of each bar represent a player and how much they have scored in that season.
 The top 5 teams who scored the most that season are the Minnesota Timberwolves or "MIN", the Memphis Grizzlies or "MEM", the Milwaukee Bucks or "MIL", the Charlotte Hornets or "CHO", and the Phoenix Suns or "PHO".
 The highest scoring player on those teams are Karl-Anthony Towns from MIN, Ja Morant from MEM, Giannis Antetokounmpo from MIL, Miles Bridges from CHO, and Devin Booker from PHO.
+In my Tableau Public <a href="https://public.tableau.com/app/profile/lexie.langella/viz/BasketballAnalysis62025/BasketballAnalysisfor062025">profile</a>, you can hover over each segment and see how many points each player scored.

 ### Question 4
 The last question asks, "Which players had the most assists in every position?"
 I used a treemap to answer this question: